IM-EVIL/.DevColors/unpkd_DevColors/readme.txt

 (Test:)

 Go to a webpage with a scrollbar.
-If it's working; you'll see a red bar and a blue bar if you refresh.
+If it's working; you'll see a red bar, and a blue bar if you refresh.

 -  IM-EVIL